EvanDyson/AttackOnCollege/Sprint 1/Sprint1.md

     As a back-end developer, I want to operate my project with an administrative account so that I can manipulate aspects of my project directly

+### Issues
+The team decided to issue our "issues" as user stories in the issues tab on github.
+Of the issues we have completed **5 out of 9** of the issues we came up with.
+The issues we were unable to complete were not being able to link the front end sites, this was due to compatability errors and to solve this we will be redesigning the log in page.
+The other issues that were not completed were all related to the project not being far enough along to have it developed.
+These include the leaderboard and achievements.

+Following includes a list of the incomplete issues:
+1. As a Front-End developer I want to link the web pages, So that users can navigate between them
+2. As a page visitor, I want to see the leaderboard, to see what kind of competition the website offers.
+3. As a user, I want to be able to earn achievements for each course, to track my progress throughout the semester
+4. As a user, I want to be able to save my achievement progress, so that I can track my achievements effectively

 # Back-end progress